 Our freshwater version of the lure, the OG1 (US Patent #D779,028), imitates a stunned, or wounded, bait fish.
 In addition to its unique action, another design element is the longitudinal channel that allows the lure to slip out of the way after a fish hits.
 Once this happens, you have a direct connection from your rod to the hook--making it more difficult for the fish to come off of your line.

-To help give you a sense of the lure's action, the following video shows a 2.44" OG1 running at normal-, half-, and quarter-speeds:
+To help give you a sense of the lure's action, the following video shows the 1.8" fluoro-green/chartreuse lure running at full, and then, half speeds:

 We sell our freshwater version of the OG1 in four sizes:

 All four sizes are rigged with treble hooks attached by a split ring to a swivel.
 The 1.8 inch, 2.13 inch, and the the 2.44 inch, lures are rigged with size 6 treble hooks; and the 2.8 inch with size 4.
 We use 12lb leader for the smaller sizes and 15lb leader for the 2.8 inch lure.